BinPro/CONCOCT/doc/complete_example.md

 The output file is a tab-separated file with basic information about the clusters (cluster id, ids of contigs in cluster and number of contigs in cluster) in the first three columns, and counts of the different SCGs in the following columns.

 <https://github.com/BinPro/CONCOCT-test-data/tree/master/evaluation-output/clustering_gt1000_scg.tab>

+This can also be visualised graphically using the R script.
+First we trim a little extraneous information from the tab files:

+    cut -f1,4- evaluation-output/clustering_gt1000_scg.tab > evaluation-output/clustering_gt1000_scg.tsv